AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_canonical_sampling.md

 	This tutorial mimics the essential steps for performing MD simulations in bulk systems.
 How you obtain initial structures in your project is, of course, highly dependent on the systems you aim to study etc.

 !!! info
-	For this tutorial, we study solid Argon at $20\,{\rm K}$ with a Lennard-Jones force field.
-We use this as a toy system that  can be calculated quickly on a laptop for illustrating the basic workflow.
+	For this tutorial, we usw [the Lennard-Jones Argon test case](0_intro.md#test-systems) at $20\,{\rm K}$ as a toy system that  can be calculated quickly on a laptop for illustrating the basic workflow.
 All steps are transferable to performing _ab initio_ molecular dynamics simulations by exchanging the calculator with `FHI-aims`.
 We will explain the _ab initio_ aspects of performing MD in the [next chapter](3_md_ab_initio.md).

 ##  Structure preparation